It refers to the displacement of a chromosome segment to a new place in the genome.

 While chromosomal translocations have been exceptionally well characterized in blood cancers such as CML, they are equally relevant and frequent in solid tumors and non-cancerous diseases, including infertility and schizophrenia.

 - The appearance of multiple DNA double-stranded breaks on different chromosomes.

 - The physical association of the broken ends.

-- The union of the broken chromosomes of the pair.
+- The union of the fractured chromosomes of the pair.

-Despite the indisputable pathological relevance of translocations, how these steps occur in vivo and in the context of the intact cell has remained largely unknown.
+Although the real pathological relevance of translocations, how these steps occur in vivo, and the context of the intact cell has remained largely unknown.

 Recent work is beginning to shed light on two key questions: what determines which chromosomes undergo translocation with each other, and what determines where the chromosomes break in the first place?

 Translocations were first detected cytologically in the late 19th and early 20th centuries as novel chromosomes that appeared prominently in tumor cells.

 Some of the oldest and most complete descriptions of tumor cell chromosomes were provided by the great German cytologist Theodor Boveri, considered by many to be the premier cancer geneticist.

 Based on his observations of tumors, Boveri postulated that tumor cells possess “growth-promoting chromosomes” that play a role in malignancy.